Aegizz/Tutorial-7-Olaf-Neighbourhood/readme.md

 ```

 ### Chat
 Sent when a user wants to send a chat message to another user[s].
 Chat messages are end-to-end encrypted.
+Time to death is 1 minute.

 ```JSON
 {